Supporting a Patient after Fetal Demise

 Psychological Health Effects of Fetal Demise

-Fetal demise can have significant short and long-term psychological effects on a client, which are often underestimated by health professionals.
+Fetal demise can have significant short and long-term psychological effects on a client, which health professionals often underestimate.
 Fetal demise is associated with particularly severe grief and a complex mourning process.
 The individual response to fetal loss may vary and can be affected by religion, culture, age, and stage of pregnancy [5].
 Common psychological effects include [5][9][13]:

 • Anxiety